podium-lib/podium-lib.github.io/docs/guides/proxying.md

 ---
-id: proxying
-title: Proxying
+title: Proxies
 ---

-Proxying is useful in cases where you decide to only expose layout servers directly to the Internet.
+Proxies are useful in cases where you decide to only expose layout servers directly to the Internet.

 Podium does not enforce a certain infrastructure setup.
-You can choose to have your podlets publicly available, in which case [proxying isn't strictly needed](#public-podlets-and-cross-origin-resource-sharing).
+You can choose to have your podlets publicly available, in which case [proxies aren't strictly needed](#public-podlets-and-cross-origin-resource-sharing).

-If you decide to not have podlets available publicly, proxying can help in two common scenarios:
+If you decide to not have podlets available publicly, proxies can help in two common scenarios:

 - A podlet is expected to handle form submits.
 - A podlet includes one or more API routes.

 Podium includes a proxy feature to make this setup easier.

-## Podium Proxy
+## Podium proxy

 The Podium proxy is a transparent proxy that is mounted in the layout server based on a podlet's [manifest], making it possible to send any HTTP request through the layout to the podlet server.

-Podium proxying is the Podium way for a podlet to inform any layout servers that consume it that there are additional routes and that they should be given public access via routes on the layout server.
+The Podium proxy is the recommended way for a podlet to inform any layout servers that consume it that there are additional routes and that they should be given public access via routes on the layout server.

 ### How it works